 As a food, bee pollen does at least seem to be nutritious.
 It's a good source of vitamins, minerals, proteins, and carbohydrates.
 Note that bee pollen is not the same as other substances derived from bees -- which are sometimes used as supplements -- like bee venom, royal jelly, and honey.

 How much bee pollen should you take?

 Since bee pollen is an unproven treatment, there is no standard dose.
 Ask your doctor for advice.

 Can you get bee pollen naturally from foods?

-There are no foods sources of bee pollen besides the pollen itself.
+There are no food sources of bee pollen besides the pollen itself.